 How to Build a Hybrid Pond™

-Until the invention of the patented Hydro Vortex™ backwashable waterfall filter, there was no such pond concept of a "Hybrid Pond".
+Until the invention of our patented Hydro Vortex™ backwashable waterfall filter, there was no such pond concept as a "Hybrid Pond".
 There was only two pond types: a koi pond, or a water garden pond.
 Koi ponds are a much safer, and healthier way to raise koi - but they are not natural looking in the landscape - they tend to be more formal.
 Water garden ponds look more natural in the landscape, but aren't the best choice for raising koi.
+See more pond styles here:

 Koi ponds always featured a backwashable filter.
 Water garden ponds did not.
 The Hydro Vortex™ backwashable waterfall filter changed all that.
 Here at Russell Watergardens we are always creating new ways of doing things.
 Koi ponds are better for koi, but water garden ponds look more natural in the landscape.
 So what did we do?
 We put some peanut butter in the chocolate - or vise versa!